 Onsite Charles Lindbergh restaurant serves breakfast, lunch, and dinner.
 The nearby Nightflight Bar serves cocktails and snacks below the unexpected, but eye-catching palm trees.
 An assortment of eateries can also be found throughout the Munich Airport.

 King Executive Rooms start at $226.
 Wi-Fi is complimentary for Hilton Honors members, however it costs $17 for those not enrolled in the program.
 Travelers can sign-up in advance online, or at check-in.
+Book your stay at the hotel website or go through Expedia or other OTA’s.

 Dana’s stay was hosted by the Hilton Munich Airport, but as always her thoughts and opinions are her own.